helidon-io/helidon-examples/examples/imperative/data-jdbc/mysql/README.md

 # Helidon Data JDBC Imperative using MySQL Database

-The Java application sources are shared by all database variants from the sibling `common` directory.

 This example demonstrates direct, imperative use of the Helidon Data JDBC provider with MySQL.
 It is the imperative counterpart of `examples/declarative/data-jdbc` and uses the same Pokemon schema, SQL statements, database method names, row mappers, HTTP paths, and JSON representation.